-If you are a newbie Android developer and a little bit confused between Kotlin vs. Java, then continue reading this blog.
+If you are a newbie Android developer and a little bit confused between Kotlin vs. Java, or if you don’t exactly know the differences between Kotlin vs Java, then this post is for you.
 Herein we have compared both the programming languages based on their features and functionalities, so you can have a look at the comparison and decide which language has advanced features for Android development.

 If you are a newbie in the Android app development world, then the only language that you, as an Android developer, can think of is, Java and that is quite obvious.
 The reason behind this is – Java exists in the market for the past many years and most of the Android apps are developed in Java.